-15 The Small School Model uses pooled data on FAY students from each of the past 3 years for schools with fewer than 30 test records either combined in math and or in reading for current year FAY students.
+&lt;sup>14 The Small School Model uses pooled data on FAY students from each of the past 3 years for schools with fewer than 30 test records either in math or in reading for current year FAY students.

 1b.
 Growth of the Lowest-Performing Students (Student Median Growth Percentile Bottom 25%)